Alifmslm/anszmflhs/README.md

  **I am open to**:

-- any collobration work,
+- Any collobration work,
-- free talk
+- Free talk

 ## Skills: